 Pin Valley and the striking landscape contrasts -

 (Highlights - Beautiful Landscapes, Kungri Monastery, Mudh Village)

 Driving through the serpentine roads (or sometimes no-roads) we crossed the beautiful Pin Valley national park.
-The diverse geography displayed harsh, lonely mountains running parallel to the Spiti river for some kilometers and then, sudden change of landscapes with colourful little villages of green fields stretched between giant rocks, overlooking snow-clad mountains.
-Numerous chirping birds and colourful wild flowers added the extra charm to the valley.
-The Pin valley is also home to Snow leopards and Siberian Ibex when the region is covered in winter snow.
+The diverse geography displayed harsh, lonely mountains running parallel to the Spiti river for some kilometers and then, sudden change of landscapes with colorful little villages of green fields stretched between giant rocks, overlooking snow-clad mountains.
+Numerous chirping birds and colorful wildflowers added the extra charm to the valley.
+The Pin valley is also home to Snow leopards and Siberian Ibex when the region is covered in the winter snow.

-By late afternoon, we reached the Kungri Monastery and were lucky enough to visit it at a perfect time.
+We reached the Kungri Monastery late afternoon and were lucky enough to visit it at a perfect time.
 We witnessed the young monks reciting their evening chants inside the monastery.
-It was surreal to sit with them for sometime.
+It was surreal to sit with them for some time.
 When we stepped out with calmed minds, we were charmed by the little lamas practicing for a Cham dance performance.
 Cham dance is believed to drive away evils from the village houses.